 The Nominated Principal Applicant will review all components of the registration to ensure participant information is complete.
 To mark the preview task as complete, every other task must be marked as complete.
-The Nominated Principal Applicant will have the opportunity to preview the Full Registration Package prior to submitting the registration to CIHR.
+The Nominated Principal Applicant must preview the Full Registration package prior to submitting the registration to CIHR.

 Task 7: Consent and Submit

-The Nominated Principal Applicant must review and agree to the General Conditions and Consent to Disclosure of Personal Information terms, presented on ResearchNet, before they can submit the application to CIHR.
+The Nominated Principal Applicant must review and agree to the General Conditions and Consent to Disclosure of Personal Information terms, presented on ResearchNet, before they can submit their registration to CIHR.
 There are no signature pages required as part of the registration submitted to CIHR.

 The Nominated Principal Applicant must click Submit to send the registration to CIHR.